jaredmates/mern-ecommerce-app/README.md

 ## About The App:

 Fear of Monkey is an ecommerce store for a fake clothing brand.
 I built this app using the MERN stack.

+## Features

+- Responsive Design

+- React for displaying UI components

+- Redux to manage application's state

+- Express middleware to handle requests and routes

+- Mongoose schemas to model the application data

+- Authentication using Json Web Tokens

+- Password encryption using Bcrypt library

+- Protected Admin/User routes in both front-end and back-end

+- Remain logged-in while page refreshed with Json Web Tokens and Local Storage

+- Inventory Management System

+- Admin CRUD operations for products, users, and orders

+- Admin dashboard utilizing Google Charts

+- Email order confirmation after transaction processed

+- Media storage using Multer library and Cloudinary service

+- Users can sign up for an account and sign into already existing accounts

+- Users can add items to the shopping Cart

+- Users can increase/decrease the quantity of an item in the shopping Cart

+- Users can remove items from the shopping Cart

+- Users can pay for their items using Stripe or Paypal, two secure and widely-used payment processing platforms

+- Users can update their profile information

+- App deployed using Render service

 ## Admin Permissions: